A Fabled History

 One of the central attractions at Roton Point was the 7,500-square-foot dance pavilion, built out over the rocks on the Long Island Sound shoreline.
 According to Roton Point's 1915 season brochure, "the pavilion is situated directly over the waters of the Sound and open on all sides to the cooling breezes.
 A specially trained orchestra supplies the music and during the afternoons excursionists and picnickers are invited to dance free of charge."

-One of the many stops for big bands of the day, Roton Point's dance pavilion played host to a summertime parade of top acts, including Bunny Berigan, Cab Calloway, the Dorsey Brothers, Eddy Duchin, Duke Ellington, Benny Goodman, Wayne King, Guy Lombardo, Jimmie Lunceford, Glenn Miller, Rudy Vallee, Fred Waring, and more.
+One of the many stops for big bands of the day, Roton Point's dance pavilion played host to a summertime parade of top acts, including Bunny Berigan, Cab Calloway, the Dorsey Brothers, Eddy Duchin, Duke Ellington, Benny Goodman, Billie Holiday, Wayne King, Guy Lombardo, Jimmie Lunceford, Glenn Miller, Artie Shaw, Rudy Vallee, Fred Waring, and more.
 These performers would typically play Sunday nights from 8:15 PM to 11:30 PM and attracted large, enthusiastic audiences throughout the summer.

 Enjoy the Ride

 The present day octagonal bathhouse was built to house the first carousel but found greater use as a vaudeville theater and then as a roller skating rink.
 The two long bathhouse wings that are now on both sides of it were originally one large, long structure that extended parallel down the full length of the beach.
 This structure was cut in half and moved to its present locations shortly after 1900.